 Meta descriptions that have been curated by Google’s algorithm will simply display text that is already on your page.
 Whilst using these automatically generated meta descriptions is sufficient, it’s your job as an ecommerce entrepreneur to make sure that your store stands out from the crowd.
 Create your own meta descriptions and you’ll be able to increase your CTR and further optimize that page for a specific keyword.

 Meta Description Preview Tools

-> Portent have created a simple meta description preview tool which you can easily use to practice and perfect your page’s meta descriptions.
-When you use this tool you’ll need to enter the title tag, meta description, URL, and any keywords that you’re looking to optimize.
+Portent has created a simple meta description preview tool which you can easily use to practice and perfect your page’s meta descriptions.
+When you use this tool, you’ll need to enter the title tag, meta description, URL, and any keywords that you’re looking to optimize.
 Once you’ve provided this information, you’ll be given a view of how the page looks on a SERP.

-> ToTheWeb’s meta description preview tool has two functions, both of which are fantastic for an ecommerce entrepreneur.
+ToTheWeb’s meta description preview tool has two functions, both of which are fantastic for an ecommerce entrepreneur.
 The first function allows you to enter your page’s URL and you’ll then be provided with an outlook of how the page appears on a SERP.
 The second function of the tool is a meta description editor — you can use this to edit and optimize your page’s meta description.
 Once you’ve landed on a killer meta description, you can update your page and reap the benefits.

 When you’re optimizing an onlines store for search engines, it’s critical that you take into account mobile audiences.
 It’s estimated that around 69% of all internet users use mobile for product research, and that figure is only going to go up in the future.